-1. Isolate the cause of the problem to be either clinical, instrument or external.
+1. Isolate the cause of the problem to be either clinical, instrument, or external.
 If a clinical cause is suspected, take the physiological measurement by a manual method or use an alternate measuring device.
-Check the physiological value against the instrument specifications; if exceeds specification, continue with manual or alternate method.
+Check the physiological value against the instrument specifications; if it exceeds specification, continue with manual or alternate method.

 If a problem with the instrument is suspected, first examine and / or replace patient connected accessories.
 Check instrument set-up / configuration.
-Ensure the correct battery charge profile is selected for the installed battery.
 If all set-ups are OK, replace instrument with similar device.

-If the environment is suspected, observe if the malfunction coincides with other equipment cycling (especially high power motors, RF generators, etc.).
+If the environment is suspected, observe if the malfunction coincides with other equipment cycling (especially high-power motors, RF generators, etc.).
 Replace problem instrument with an identical substitute.
-Place the problem instrument in a low disturbance environment.
-If the problem persists in the low disturbance environment, the instrument performance may be suspect.
+Place the problem instrument in a low-disturbance environment.
+If the problem persists in the low-disturbance environment, the instrument performance may be suspect.
 If the substitute instrument exhibits similar poor performance in the original environment, the environmental causes must be eliminated.

-- 2. Use the proper equipment.
+2. Use the proper equipment.
 See "Test Equipment Required" in section 3-4 for problem isolation and resolution.
-Similar devices may be used if they equal or exceed performance standards of the equipment suggested. - CAUTION: This instrument utilizes multiple layer circuit boards and laser and ultra sonic welded surface mounted components.
-Do not attempt to unsolder welded components from the circuit board; the circuit board will be permanently damaged. - CAUTION: Soldering and solder removal equipment must be low voltage operated and grounded to avoid static charge and stray current induced component damage.
-Maximum wattage: 25 W. - 3.
-Clean the repair area.
+Similar devices may be used if they equal or exceed performance standards of the equipment suggested.

+CAUTION: Soldering and solder removal equipment must be low voltage operated and grounded to avoid static charge and stray current induced component damage.
+Maximum wattage: 25 W.

+3. Clean the repair area.
 After soldering operations, clean off the repaired area with ethyl or methyl alcohol and a stiff hair brush.
 This will remove residual solder flux, making the repaired area more visible for an inspection and returning the instrument to its original, neat appearance.
 Removal of the flux will also facilitate making electrical measurements in the affected area as the flux itself is not conductive.